ISD United States

 Building capacity for community-based violence prevention

 The Strong Cities Network (SCN) launched in 2015 at the UN General Assembly to mount a city-led response against hate, polarization and extremism.
-In the US, SCN facilitates partnerships between member cities including New York, Los Angeles and Denver to design and deploy local responses to these complex challenges, ensuring no city faces these threats alone.
+In the US, Strong Cities facilitates partnerships between member cities including New York, Los Angeles and Denver to design and deploy local responses to these complex challenges, ensuring no city faces these threats alone.
 Our government partners include Australia, Denmark, the Netherlands, Norway and the US, with additional engagement supported or commissioned by individual members of our network of over 160 cities.

 Additionally, through our partnership with the McCain Institute, ISD's US team is training and building the first US network of frontline practitioners, equipped to recognize and respond to domestic extremist threats.
 The content for this training has been developed by ISD and builds on work done around the world to support frontline practitioners with the capacity and tools to address local threats.
-The network has now trained nearly 1000 practitioners, including social and healthcare workers, education providers and law enforcement.
+The network has trained 1,000 practitioners, including social and healthcare workers, education providers and law enforcement.

 ISD has also worked with the US State Department and the first Special Representative to Muslim Communities, Farah Pandith, to connect and empower Muslim changemakers from across Europe and North America.